We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

-And that’s not the only example.
 Can you imagine trying to play Cash N Guns over Skype?
 Yeah, that’s not going to work!
 Two Rooms and a Boom would be terrible even if it could be replicated online, for many of the same reasons.
-Half the fun in Telestrations is passing around the pads and drawing with everyone around, and I think it’d be impossible to capture that in video game form.
+Half the fun in Telestrations is passing around the pads and drawing with everyone around, and I think it’d be impossible to capture that feeling in video game form.

-To be fair, there are many video games that wouldn’t work as board games either, and video games have features that board games could never offer, like interactive narratives.
+To be fair, there are many video games that wouldn’t work as board games either, and video games can have features that board games could never offer.
 But those don’t interest me as much anymore, so personally this is my preference.
-(As for getting my narrative fix, I’m more than satisfied with movies and TV shows and books.)
+(For getting my narrative fix, I’m more than satisfied with movies, TV shows, and books.)

 3. Tactile Experience

-In video games, you have three tactile experiences: the keyboard, the mouse, or the controller which may or may not rumble.
+In video games, you have three tactile experiences: the keyboard, the mouse, or the controller (which may or may not rumble).
 All video games “feel” the same, if you get my drift.
-In board games, there are an infinite number of materials and component variations, and for me, that results in a tighter emotional connection to the game being played.
-(And the emotional experience is what makes board games great.)
+In board games, there are a vast number of variations in materials and components—and for me, that results in a tighter emotional connection to the game being played.

-I will admit that video games are certainly less finicky than board games, given that the CPU can automate setup and gameplay calculations.
+I will admit that video games are certainly less finicky than board games, given that the CPU can automate much of the gameplay.
 When a board game becomes too complex, then yeah, I’ll find myself wishing it was a video game instead; but for the most part, I like simpler gameplay with high-quality components.

 4. My Wrists, Eyes, and Spine

 Thanks to heavy video gaming, I developed a mild case of carpal tunnel syndrome in 2007.
-Overuse of mouse and keyboard can cause inflammation of the carpal tunnel and compression on the median nerve.
-It’s not fun when it happens.
-As far as I know, there’s practically zero risk of repetitive strain injury when playing board games—even in dexterity games.
+Too much mouse and keyboard causes wrist pain for me now, and it’s not fun when it happens.
+But board gaming?
+As far as I know, there’s practically zero risk of repetitive strain injury.

-I also spend 8+ hours a day in front of the computer, which can’t be avoided since I’m a writer and editor by trade.
-The idea of spending the rest of my leisure time staring at a screen makes my eyes crawl back into the depths of my skull.
-And I’m sure I’m not alone in this.
-Am I right, accountants, programmers, lawyers, IT specialists?
+I also spend 8+ hours a day in front of the computer for work, so spending the rest of my leisure time staring at a screen makes my eyes crawl back into the depths of my skull.

 Plus, there’s the issue of posture: sitting in a computer chair all day has wreaked havoc on my back.
 Sure, I’m still sitting down when playing board games, but I go through many different positions and movements as I play, which can’t be said for when I’m playing video games.